Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 26 June 2023:
+- Updated Logic for Short Term Personal and Commercial sections for PDF

 ### 22 June 2023:
 - Adivsor Field is now flexible and added in PDF as well
 - Section E of Investment Planning and BA Investment Bug is now resolved